Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 *Permutation Importance* is often preferred over *Feature Importance* which can at times inflate the importance of numerical features.
 Both are useful and in most cases will give fairly similar results.

-Let's put them both in place and plot the results...
+I put them both in place and plotted the results...

 <br>
 ```python